 A popular feature of a Registered Retirement Savings Plan (RRSP) for young people is the Home Buyers Plan.
 If you contribute to an RRSP and wish to purchase a home, you can withdraw up to $25,000 (tax-free) from the account to make the down payment.
 Of course there are rules governing this and a certain portion of the money must be paid back each year until the balance owing reaches zero.

-In my self-directed Registered Retirement Savings Plan (RRSP) I hold a combination of low-cost TD e-series funds for my equity exposure and some exchange-traded funds (ETFs) for my fixed-income.
+In my self-directed Registered Retirement Savings Plan (RRSP) I hold a combination of low-cost Index Funds for my equity exposure and some exchange-traded funds (ETFs) for my fixed-income.
 The exact breakdown is as follows:

 6% iShares S&P TSX Capped REIT Index ETF (XRE)